-Receivables from brokers, dealers and clearing organizations primarily consist of deposits placed with clearing organizations, which includes initial margin and receivables related to sales of securities which have traded, but not yet settled including amounts receivable for securities failed to deliver.
-We present "Receivables from brokers, dealers and clearing organizations, net" on our Statement of Financial Condition, net of any allowance for credit losses.
+Receivables from brokers, dealers and clearing organizations primarily consist of deposits placed with clearing organizations, which includes initial margin, and receivables related to sales of securities which have traded but not yet settled including amounts receivable for securities failed to deliver.
+We evaluate "Receivables from brokers, dealers and clearing organizations," to estimate an allowance for credit losses.
 However, these receivables generally have minimal credit risk due to the low probability of clearing organization default and the short-term nature of receivables related to securities settlements and therefore, the allowance for credit losses on such receivables is not significant.
 Any allowance for credit losses for these receivables is estimated using assumptions based on historical experience, current facts and other factors.
 We update these estimates through periodic evaluations against actual trends experienced.
 See Note 6 for additional information regarding these receivables.